-International Partnership for Service Learning - University of Ghana
+International Student Exchange Program - University of Ghana

-The University of Ghana is located in Accra, Ghana.
-It was founded in 1948.
+The University of Ghana is located in Accra, Ghana, and was founded in 1948.
 Accra is the largest city in Ghana, and also serves as its capitol.
 It is located on the coast (as it was originally built to be a port) and has access to beautiful ocean.

 Program of Study